HanL233/BLCA_detecting/README.md

 3. add bedtools & pee into $PATH

 ## Processing
-Please see 00work.sh, an example of training data had been put in folder "data"
+Please see 00work.sh, an example of training data (used in step 9) had been put in folder "data", you don't need to go through the whole pipeline